 Cash advance apps are meant to be a stop-gap against overdrawing your bank account or paying for an emergency when your cash flow is low and you’re struggling to make ends meet.
-They aren’t meant to be a long-term fix.
+They’re skyrocketing in popularity — 33% of Americans have now borrowed money from at least one.
+But they aren’t meant to be a long-term fix.
 But qualifying is relatively easy, and it’s amazing how helpful being able to prevent overdraft fees can be when you’re trying to get back onto your financial feet.

 Federal Deposit Insurance Corporation.
 They’re the people who make sure that you’ll still have your money even if the bank holding it goes out of business.

-Some of the shadier ones do.
+Some of the less-reputable ones might.
 This is why it is important to make sure you completely understand an app’s fee structure before giving it access to your information or bank accounts.